Rogelio Frigerio: Politics

 His career in the public sector began during the government of President Carlos Menem, in 1998 - at the age of 28 - was appointed for a year Secretary of Economic Programming of Roque Fernández, the Minister of Economy of the Argentine Nation during the second presidency of Menem between 1995 and 1999.

-In 1996 he was Undersecretary of Regional Programming.1 Between 1997 and 1999 he served as president of the Trust Fund for Provincial Development.
+In 1996, he was Undersecretary of Regional Programming.1 Between 1997 and 1999, he served as president of the Trust Fund for Provincial Development.
 From 1996 to 2000, he was Director of Postgraduate Business Policy at the University of Salvador1 and holder of the Permanent Forum of Budget Directorates.
-He founded and directed until 2011 the consultant Economy & Regions.
+He founded and directed, until 2011, the consulting firm Economy & Regions.

 He is also president of Federar (Foundation for Economic and Regional Development Studies in Argentina).
 He was the head of the Argentine Association for the Evaluation of Projects and the Studies Foundation for the Economic and Regional Development of Argentina.
 It was also Advisor of the OKITA Foundation and co-founder and president of the Argentine Evaluation Association.

-In 2011 he was elected Legislator of the Autonomous City of Buenos Aires by the Republican Proposal (PRO), and chaired the Budget, Finance, Tax Administration and Taxation Commission of the Legislature of the Autonomous City of Buenos Aires.
+In 2011, he was elected Legislator of the Autonomous City of Buenos Aires by the Republican Proposal (PRO), and chaired the Budget, Finance, Tax Administration and Taxation Commission of the Legislature of the Autonomous City of Buenos Aires.
 He became President of Bank of the City of Buenos Aires in 2013.

 Mauricio Macri, elected President of Argentina in 2015, nominated him to be his Minister of Interior Affairs, Public Works and Housing.